Isaiah Leacock

-Isaiah "Bongo" Leacock (born 11 November 1999) is a Trinidadian professional footballer who plays as a forward for TT Premier Football League club Defence Force F.C. and the Trinidad and Tobago national team.
+Isaiah Israel "Bongo" Leacock (born 11 November 1999) is a Trinidadian professional footballer who plays as a forward for TT Premier Football League club San Juan Jabloteh and the Trinidad and Tobago national team.

 Club career

-Nicknamed Bongo, Isaiah Leacock began his career in 2022 with Harlem Strikers, scoring a hat-trick on the final matchday as the club finished third in the 2022–23 TT Premier Football League 2.
+Nicknamed Bongo, Isaiah Leacock began his career in 2022 with Harlem Strikers, scoring a hat-trick on the final matchday as the club finished third in the 2023 TT Premier Football League 2.

-He then moved to AC Port of Spain in 2023 before joining Defence Force in January 2024, where he won the 2024 Trinidad and Tobago League Cup with the club, scoring a hat-trick in the final against his former club AC Port of Spain.
+He then moved to AC Port of Spain in 2023 and made seven appearances for the club.
+He then joined Defence Force in January 2024, where he won the 2024 Trinidad and Tobago League Cup with the club, scoring a hat-trick in the final against his former club AC Port of Spain.

-He then won the 2024–25 TT Premier Football League title with Defence Force and became the league's joint top scorer with sixteen goals across at least twelve matches.
+He then won the 2024–25 TT Premier Football League title with Defence Force and became the league's joint top scorer with fourteen goals across at least twelve matches and sixteen goals across all competitions.
+He had the shirt number 12 for the 2025–26 season but did not play due to injury.

-He has shirt number 12 for the 2025–26 season.
+Leacock joined San Juan Jabloteh on 3 January 2026, and he scored on his debut during the 3–1 loss against his former club Defence Force.
+He scored four goals in his first five matches for San Juan Jabloteh.

 International career

-Ahead of the 2025 Unity Cup, Leacock received his first call up to the Trinidad and Tobago national team in May 2025.
-He debuted on 28 May 2025 during the 3–2 semi-final loss against Jamaica in which he also scored his first international goal.
-He also played the last minute of the 1–1 draw at the 2025 CONCACAF Gold Cup against Haiti on 19 July 2025.
+Ahead of the 2025 Unity Cup, Leacock received his first call-up to the Trinidad and Tobago national team in May 2025.
+He debuted on 27 May 2025 during the 3–2 semi-final loss against Jamaica in which he also scored his first international goal.
+He also played the last minute of the 1–1 draw at the 2025 CONCACAF Gold Cup against Haiti on 19 June 2025.